-On the other hand, if you get an itemized bid, it’ll show the costs for all of the various elements of the job—demolition, framing, plumbing, electrical, tile, fixtures, and so forth.
-That makes it easier to compare different contractors’ prices and see where the discrepancies are.
-If you need to cut the project costs, you can easily assess your options.
-Plus, an itemized bid becomes valuable documentation about the exact scope of the project, which may eliminate disputes later.
+That makes it easier to compare different contractors’ prices.
+If you need to cut the project costs, you can easily figure your options.
+Plus, an itemized bid becomes valuable documentation about the scope of your project, which may eliminate disputes later.

 2. Is your bid an estimate or a fixed price?